-Parking expenses are reimbursed on the same terms as expenses on taxis.
+51. Parking expenses are reimbursed on the same terms as expenses on taxis.

-3.10.
 Unused tickets

-Air tickets must be cancelled immediately by sending an e-mail to the travel agency.
+- 52. Air tickets must be cancelled immediately by calling or sending an e-mail to the travel agency (see annex 3). - 53.
 Unused or partially used (non-electronic) rail tickets must be returned to the travel agency as quickly as possible.
-The documents concerned should be handed in to the travel agency in return for a receipt (do not send tickets by mail), which should be attached to the statement of mission expenses.
+The documents concerned should be handed in to the travel agency in return for a receipt (do not send tickets by mail), which should be attached to the statement of mission expenses. - 54.
 Partially used rail tickets must be cancelled at the station where the journey is interrupted and the fact that they have not been used should be indicated on them.